 K: Yeah, that’s incredible.
 So what kind of advice would you have for people of all ages (elders, future generations, young people) who are looking to be advocates in this line of work?

 C: Start on the front lines.
-If you want to be a doctor, start out as a community health worker.
-Because being in it, really in it, and like hearing all the stories and seeing the complexity and really getting it, instead of just saying “I think I understand” and then steamrolling over the reality of what people are living and putting your own proposed fixes that aren’t based in reality…it’s just so important to really be a part of the community and really hear them.
-And even if you do move up and away, which is often the only way to make a sustainable income (is not to distance yourself from people) you have to move up and that’s unfortunate and I fight with that a lot because its not really what I want, but taking that knowledge of what the reality is and then applying it is so vital for any policies, any change, to actually make change and remembering and continuing to keep your finger on the reality and touch base with it every now and then dive back into it, go volunteer again for a little bit, and remind yourself and like see how things have changed and just keep doing that and you’ll actually be able to take whatever privilege, or gifts, or connections networking you’ve been given to do something with that knowledge.
+If you want to be a Doctor, start out as a Community Health Worker.
+Because being in it, really in it, and hearing all the stories and seeing the complexity and really getting it, instead of just saying “I think I understand” and then steamrolling over the reality of what people are living and putting your own proposed fixes that aren’t based in reality…it’s just so important to really be a part of the community and really hear them.
+And even if you do move up and away, which is often the only way to make a sustainable income - is to distance yourself from people.
+You have to move up - and that’s unfortunate and I fight with that a lot because its not really what I want.
+But taking that knowledge of what the reality is and then applying it is so vital for any policies, any change - to actually make change.
+And remembering and continuing to keep your finger on the reality and touch base with it every now and then, dive back into it, go volunteer again for a little bit, and remind yourself and like... see how things have changed.
+And just keep doing that and you’ll actually be able to take whatever privilege, or gifts, or connections/networking you’ve been given to do something with that knowledge.
 You actually can take all these things and apply them in a real and important way.

 K: So what do you see for yourself as your aspirations moving forward?

-C: I would absolutely love to work for Doctors Without Borders and, again, I know I’ll start in the field which is what I want, but I would love to change the way any relief group, when they go into a community that is not their own, have more initial steps be based around listening to the community and getting to know that community and not applying a cookie-cutter relief effort because that problem is why the Ebola outbreak is so bad right now.
+C: I would absolutely love to work for Doctors Without Borders and, again, I know I’ll start in the field which is what I want.
+But I would love to change any relief group, when they go into a community that is not their own, to have more initial steps be based around listening to the community and getting to know that community and not applying a cookie-cutter relief effort because that exact problem is why the Ebola outbreak is so bad right now.

 K: Right.
-I’m just nodding my head so vigorously right now.
+I’m just nodding my head so vigorously at everything you are saying right now.

 C: It’s like my dream is to change the policy across the board that it is standard to have like 500 community health workers and like elders and traditional healers on a board advising implementation.

-K: yes, that’s incredible!
-And it’s needed.
-It’s very clear that you only get so much out of a textbook and then you kind of drop people into a community and its just not, you know, it’s not as effective.
+K: Yes, that’s incredible!
+Absolutely, and it’s needed.
+It’s very clear that you only get so much out of a textbook and then you kind of drop people into a community and it’s just not, you know, it’s not as effective.
 There’s not this pre-learning work.
 And on the one hand I recognize that they’re being put in these situations that are extremely urgent, but at the same time, in order to work on the prevention side of things you need this pre-work and community listening.

 C: Absolutely.
-There’s something you said earlier that you were explaining out that doctor, the professor, there’s a huge movement and I think almost every field and I’ve seen it myself in conservation and in health and it’s decolonized global health, decolonized conservation.
+There’s something you said earlier that you were explaining about that doctor, the professor, there’s a huge movement I think in almost every field and I’ve seen it myself in conservation and in health and it’s decolonized global health, decolonized conservation.

 K: Yes, absolutely.